VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 Streamed version is more efficient but has lower adoption (e.g. [Promscale](#migrating-data-from-promscale) doesn't support it).

-See `./vmctl remote-read --help` for details and full list of flags.
+See `./vmctl remote-read --help` for details and the full list of flags.

 To start the migration process configure the following flags: